xoldd/talawa-api/src/graphql/types/README.md

 1. The sdl name of a graphql type must follow the `PascalCase` naming convention.

-2. The file containing the pothos schema definition for a graphql type must be named the same as the sdl name for that graphql type and it must be exported through the `./index.ts` file in the same directory for pothos's executable schema builder to work.
+2. The file containing the pothos schema definition for a graphql type must be named the same as the sdl name for that graphql type and it must be imported in the `./index.ts` file in the same directory for pothos's executable schema builder to work.

 3. All the fields of a graphql type must follow the `camelCase` naming convention.